Greenscreener/.jsauce/README.md

 # jsauce.greenscreener.tk
-A Ubuntu terminal emulator in JavaScrit.
+A Ubuntu terminal emulator in JavaScript.